-Executive Directors:
+Executive Directors

-ID or Tax no. Name Committee that proposed him Position 28526035 Felipe Benjumea Llorente Board of Dir. () Chairman 28345379 Javier Benjumea Llorente Board of Dir. () Chairman of the Audit Committee..
-Dominial external directors:

-() Prior to the existence of the Appointments and Remuneration Committee.
+ID or Tax no. Name Committee that proposed him/her Position 28526035 Felipe Benjumea Llorente Board of Dir. () Chairman B81426066 Aplicaciones Digitales S.L.
+Appointments and Remuneration Rep. José B. Terceiro Lomba Committee () Prior to the existence of the Appointments and Remuneration Committee.